TheWorldAtMyFingerTips/My_Projects/SQL/README.md

 ![ER-Diagram](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/SQL/images/ER-Diagram.JPG)</br></br>

 #### *Creating Database, Loading Data, Data Preparation*
-In the `SQL` Server, I created a new database named `MOVIES`, uploaded the files, and then checked for duplicate rows in the files. </br>
+In the `SQL` Server, I created a new database named `MOVIES`, uploaded the files, linked the relationships, and then checked for duplicate rows in the files. </br>
 You can see my code in the image below.</br></br>
 ![](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/SQL/images/2.%20Process%20-%20Creating%20Database%2C%20Loading%20Data%2C%20Data%20Preparation.png)</br>